September 12, 2018

 Raniere lived with his girlfriend Karen Unterreiner, and in the late '80s, their townhouse in Clifton Park became a sort of hippie hangout.
 There always seemed to be a group of mostly women hanging around Raniere, and there were plenty of late-night discussions about philosophy, spirituality and, of course, making money.

 Three areas of interest in particular would have an obvious impact on Raniere's future projects.
-Hutchinson says he was fascinated by Scientology; with neuro-linguistic programming (NLP), a personal development discipline popular back then that focuses on using perception and communication techniques to change people's thoughts and behaviours; and with the multi-level marketing structure of Amway.
+Hutchinson says he was fascinated by Scientology; by neuro-linguistic programming (NLP), a personal development discipline popular back then that focuses on using perception and communication techniques to change people's thoughts and behaviours; and by the multi-level marketing structure of Amway.

 He saw potential in improving Amway's model, says Eric J. Roode, a close friend of Raniere's at the time.
 Raniere's admirers seemed to think he was on the verge of some great idea and somehow destined for greatness.
 And they wanted to be part of it.

 Hutchinson painted the scene this way: "Pretty much everyone's lounging around, and Keith, he's got a notebook, or he's got a Rubik's cube or something.
 And there was planning and plotting and packaging of Keith as this guru going on."

 A key part of that packaging, she says, was Raniere's famous IQ test.
 But Hutchinson says she was surprised the test that supposedly proved his credentials as one of the smartest men in the world was a take-home exam.

 "If he's a genius, it's in sales and manipulation," Hutchinson says.

 Power of secrets